-This medicine belongs to a group of medicines called proton pump inhibitors (PPIs).
+TOPRA belongs to a group of medicines called proton pump inhibitors (PPIs).

-This medicine works by decreasing the amount of acid the stomach makes, to give relief from the symptoms and allow healing to take place.
+TOPRA works by decreasing the amount of acid the stomach makes to give relief from the symptoms and allow healing to take place.

 Ask your doctor if you have any questions about why it has been prescribed for you.